Research

 Accelerating the diagnosis of bipolar disorder

-In a collaborative PGC study with Roel Ophoff and Thomas Schulze's groups, we genetically and phenotypically characterized onset of bipolar disorder, including age and type of onset.
+In a collaborative PGC study with Roel Ophoff and Thomas Schulze's groups, we genetically and phenotypically characterized onset of BD, including age and type of onset.
 We observed large differences in these phenotypes across continents and by instruments, hampering genetic analyses (1).
 We have also investigated genetic differences between bipolar and unipolar depression (with Stephan Ripke's group) with the Psychiatric Genomics Consortium, and iPsych, work in which we used multiple genome-wide association analyses to identify differential genetic factors and developed predictors based on polygenic risk scores that may aid early differential diagnosis (2).
 More generally, we are interested in methods to perform case-case genetic analyses (3).

 Map of Caldas, Colombia with hotspots for inpatient SMI.